-The Company has set up a Whistle-blower mechanism as an avenue for voicing of concerns inter alia relating to unethical behaviour.
+The Company has set up a Whistle-blower mechanism as an avenue for voicing of concerns inter alia relating to unethical behavior.
 During the year, there were no complaints under the Company's Whistle Blower policy.
-There were one complaint from stakeholder (viz., shareholders) under the Stakeholders Relationship Committee established for voicing of grievances/issues by investors, all of which were promptly resolved.
-There were no complaints pending as at 31st March, 2020
+There were one complaint from stakeholder (viz., shareholders) under the Stakeholders Relationship Committee established for voicing of grievances/ issues by investors, all of which were promptly resolved.
+There were no complaints pending as at 31 March 2021